-- First you can either draw your own peace sign or look at clip art for your image.
+- Draw & Cut.
+First you can either draw your own peace sign or look at clip art for your image.
 Print or draw the image to a size that will fully cover a 9″ round cake.

-- Now, you will cut out your peace sign that is printed on regular paper.
+- Prepare your work surface.
+Now, you will cut out your peace sign that is printed on regular paper.
 Lay the cut out peace sign on top of your edible paper and carefully cut through both the paper and backing.
 Get your airbrush out and plugged in.

-- Gently peel the backing off your peace sign and lay the image on your frosted cake.
+- Place on cake.
+Gently peel the backing off your peace sign and lay the image on your frosted cake.
 I find that putting the image in the freezer for 30 seconds allows it to peel more easily.

 - Embellish.
 Now it is time to complete your embellishment.
 Using a #16 star tip, pipe little stars in the open spaces on the top of the cake.
 Then, switch to a #21 star tip and pipe a shell border around the top.
 For the bottom of the cake, keep your #21 tip but pipe big round swirls and top with a large sprinkle.